Brian Hession: Resignation from vicar role

-Cancer diagnosis
+Cancer

+Diagnosis

 In July 1954, on a plane trip between Los Angeles and Marvin, Texas for a preaching engagement, Hession fell badly ill and was overcome with pain.
 He was rushed to a Los Angeles hospital and the doctors quickly diagnosed him with advanced colon cancer, which had likely existed for several years but had been mis-diagnosed as duodenal ulcers.
 Hession was told he had "three days to live."
 He was told to get his affairs in order and to come to terms with his imminent death.

 Hession refused to accept this diagnosis, and immediately began calling surgeons.
 One surgeon, Dr. John Howard Payne, agreed to conduct the risky surgery, freely disclosing to Hession that the surgery would either be a success or he would be unlikely to survive the operation.
 Hession understood and agreed to the risk.
 The surgery required over eight hours in the operating room and the cancer was far more severe than anticipated.
 Nevertheless, the surgery was a success and Hession began the long process of recovery.

 He did not let the disease slow him for very long, and Hession soon found a new calling: advocacy for cancer patients facing the stigma of a disease that was still rarely discussed, often referred to as simply "the C word."